hunterloftis/playfuljs/content/articles/particles2.md

 ## Try it out

-Splash around in our [water fountain demo](/demos/particles2).
+Splash around in the [water fountain demo](/demos/particles2).

 ## Get creative!

 - Can you change the shape of the fountain?
-- How would you make a denser or less-dense spray?
+- How would you increase or decrease the density of the droplets?
 - What happens if you eliminate gravity or make it very powerful?
 - What does multiplying velocity by 0.3 do in the *bounce* method?